-The Executive Assistant is distinguished from other Administrative support positions by its responsibility for providing high-level support to a Campus President, Vice President or Associate Vice President and is focused on a specific campus or area.
+The Executive Assistant is distinguished from other Administrative support positions by its responsibility for providing high-level support to a Campus President, Vice President, Associate Vice President or Chief of Staff, and is focused on a specific campus or area.
 Assignments require a high degree of confidentiality and involve interactions with multiple levels of staff and contacts outside the area of assignment/campus.

 TYPICAL DUTIES AND RESPONSIBILITIES

-Provides complex administrative support for an assigned Campus President, Vice President or Associate Vice President, which may include: making travel arrangements; purchasing and initiating payment for office supplies, equipment, and services; coordinating computer hardware and software support; processing and monitoring basic office forms; and/or, performing other related activities.
+- Provides complex administrative support for an assigned Campus President, Vice President, Associate Vice President, or Chief of Staff, which may include: making travel arrangements; purchasing and initiating payment for office supplies, equipment, and services; coordinating computer hardware and software support; processing and monitoring basic office forms; and/or, performing other related activities.